chiachang100/BecomeAnEthereumBlockchainDeveloper/README.md

 | 13.
 The Ethereum Virtual Machine | 14.
 Concensus | - | - |
 ||||||

+* The following tools will be covered and used in this course:
+    * Ethereum cliens (parity and go-ethereum)
+    * Solidity smart contract language
+    * Metamask Chrome extension
+    * Truffle 4 build and test framework
+    * Ganache Ethereum node emulator
+    * Rinkeby test network
+    * Visual Studio Code (text editor)
+    * GitHub source code repository

 ## Prerequisite
 This course is mostly intended for coders who already have experience in one or more programming languages.